-In 2007, the CPC Board designated \$600,000, that has received for early termination of a lease related to the Community Services Program, for the costs to be incurred in leasing and renovating a new property for the Community Service Program, as well as to provide for incremental rent expense.
-As of June 30, 2021, the balance of this Board designated net asset was \$207,418.
+In 2007, the CPC Board designated \$600,000, that has been received for early termination of a lease related to the Community Services Program, for the costs to be incurred in leasing and renovating a new property for the Community Service Program, as well as to provide for incremental rent expense.
+As of both June 30, 2022 and 2021, the balance of this Board designated net asset was \$207,418.
 The amount is included in net assets without donor restrictions.